 Without deciding to stop self-sabotaging and doing the necessary things for it to happen, people destroy their own happiness repeatedly.
 As time goes on, they may become lonely through the lack of ability to maintain healthy, secure, loving relationships.

-If people have a desire to have children, this can add additional emotional pressure to their lives.
+If people have the desire to have children, this can add additional emotional pressure to their lives.
 This is because conceiving children is usually considered a time-sensitive life experience that requires consistency, clarity, and definitely intimate connection.

 If people have children, then their inability to stop self-sabotaging behavior can have negative consequences on the child’s development.